 Explorason woke just on time as we docked, and the jet skis raced around giving us a lovely display.

 So we headed down to the formal dining room for breakfast.
-This was his favourite.
-After many a time the last year being in some poorer places, he wanted to feel special, and served by a waiter.
+This was his favorite.
+After many a time the last year being in some poorer places, he wanted to feel special and served by a waiter.
 He enjoyed his milk in a wine glass too!

 We hadn’t signed up for any activities.
 I just wanted to meet the locals.